 Postpunk (Dark Wave) in the Croatian Capital City (1981-85)

-Legacy of Croatian New Wave (Novi val in Croatian), as part of wider and quite interesting ex-Yugoslavian phenomenon, always had a dual nature simultaneously being a mesmerizing and irritating phenomenon destined to be shoved down the throats of generations to come…
+Legacy of Croatian New Wave (Novi val in Croatian), as part of wider and quite interesting ex-Yugoslavian Wave, always had a dual nature simultaneously being a mesmerizing and irritating phenomenon destined to be shoved down the throats of generations to come…

 Growing up in Zagreb, one was confronted ad nauseam with four omnipresent names: Azra, Film, Prljavo kazalište & Haustor.
 Not that they were bad!
-Some of them earned their cult status being great too briefly, some remained very good for a longer period.
-As the time progressed the “legend” of those four bands got overblown and in case of Azra reached almost mythical proportions.
+Some of them earned their cult status being great too briefly, others remained respectable for a longer period.
+As the time progressed the “legend” of these four bands got overblown and in case of Azra reached almost mythical proportions.

-As we further explore the novi val era, the lesser known names will come lurking, slightly out in left field, in the shadows, in the dark…
+As we further explore the new wave era, the lesser known names will come lurking, slightly out in left field, in the shadows, on the margins, in the dark…

 Were new-wave generations generally more successful in channeling their creative energy through synergy of (popular) music and visual art than generations before or after them?

 Probably not so much, but it was undeniably vibrant, site specific art, and in retrospect, funny enough, even more interesting than it might have seemed the first time around.